 There are authors who use words like a painter wields a brush.
 The word pictures they create seem to change and shift with additional meaning at each reading.
 A writer like G.K.
 Chesterton plays with words and ideas in a way that makes it fun and exhilarating to try to grasp more of his insights.

 Authors you'll find falling into this category, in addition to Chesterton, are:

 Henry Beston: The Outermost House is as close to poetry as prose can become.

 Paul Gallico's The Snow Goose.
 It is one of the most emotionally moving stories I've read.

 C.S.
 Lewis (both his fiction and non-fiction always have more to tell you).

 When did you first discover Anne of Green Gables?

-Young veterinarian James Herriot, his boss Siegfried Farnon and a host of memorable characters in the Yorkshire Dales.
+Young veterinarian James Herriot, his boss Siegfried Farnon, and a host of memorable characters in All Creatures Great and Small.

 3. Rereading to Treasure the Elusive Feeling of Childhood

 Another song that comes to mind, sometimes played during the Christmas season, is the surprisingly haunting "Toyland."
-The lyrics say that when "once upon a time" and childhood are left behind, you can never return to them again.
-I have to disagree.
+The lyrics indicate that when childhood and "once upon a time" are left behind, you can never return to them again.
+I disagree.